fezcode/WorkHammer/README.md

 # 🛠️ WorkHammer

 A high-fidelity, professional job application tracker designed for developers.
-Built with **C#**, **Avalonia UI**, and **FluentAvalonia**, providing a native Windows 11 experience with advanced data management.
+Built with **C#**, **Avalonia UI**, and **FluentAvalonia**, providing a native Windows 11 experience on Windows and a polished, cross-platform experience on macOS and Linux.

 ![Workhammer Banner](./workhammer.webp)

 ## ✨ Features

 ### 🎨 Premium Design
+- **Cross-Platform Excellence:** Native look and feel on Windows, macOS, and Linux.
-- **Mica & Acrylic Effects:** Full support for Windows 11 translucency.
+- **Mica & Acrylic Effects:** Full support for Windows 11 translucency (where available).
 - **Fluent UI Controls:** Pixel-perfect WinUI 3 styling for inputs, buttons, and dialogs.
 - **Editor-Style Sidebar:** A compact, resizable sidebar with modern pill-shaped highlights and professional outline icons.
-- **Custom Title Bar:** Immersive, draggable title bar with a dedicated WorkHammer branding.
+- **Custom Title Bar:** Immersive, draggable title bar with dedicated WorkHammer branding.

 ### 📊 Powerful Tracking
 - **Smart Sorting:** Sort applications by Name, Status, Date Applied, or Last Update with instant Ascending/Descending toggling.